Do Go On - 334 - Pan Am Flight 73

 And that was the whole plan, which I'll get to.

-But, yeah, another flight attendant added,
+But, yeah, it's another flight attendant added.

-into a building or could have been blown up in flight, mid-flight.
+a building or could have been blown up in flight, mid-flight.

-So, it was better that they were on the ground.
+So it was better that they were on the ground.

 So it was good that the pilots got out.